Questions & Answers

 Q : I have heard about the OECD “Blacklist” and anti-offshore initiatives.
 What is this and how does it affect WIL’s ability to service and protect its clients?

-A little history: In 2000 the 29 industrial OECD nations released a report titled “Towards Global Tax Cooperation” that claimed that low-tax nations are bad for the world economy and identified 35 nations who are guilty of “harmful tax competition”.
+Some history: In 2000 the 29 industrial OECD nations released a report titled “Towards Global Tax Cooperation” that claimed that low-tax nations are bad for the world economy and identified 35 nations who are guilty of “harmful tax competition”.
 The plan was to coerce nations practicing “harmful tax competition” to cease this through various economic means.
 Strong opposition to the initial plan formulation resulted in its evolution into a battle over “information exchange”, determining conditions under which it is legitimate for governments to suspend financial privacy and divulge confidential information to other governments.
 In the words of a June 2001 quote of a U.S. Treasury Department spokesperson: “The U.S. reiterated our position about refocusing the project solely on the need for appropriate information exchange in order to prevent tax evasion.”
-In the aftermath of the September 11, 2001 terrorist attacks the rhetoric against offshore privacy intensified further – of course using the excuse of defunding terrorists to force financial account holder disclosures.
+In the aftermath of the September 11, 2001 terrorist attacks the rhetoric against offshore privacy intensified further – of course using the pretense of defunding terrorists – to force financial account holder disclosures.
 Major discoveries of tax evasion in 2009 involving large Swiss and Liechtenstein banks gave further ammunition to the OECD states which was very effectively used in their war on offshore havens.
 The dust is still settling.

 The battlefront between the seekers of and aggressors against liberty will never be static.
 It has not been a good idea for quite some time now to rely on secrecy to keep financial activities private.
 We expect the job of protecting client interests to continue to become more difficult.
 If we begin to suspect that the jurisdictions and strategies we favor are no longer adequate in defending the interests of our clients we have contingency plans.
 The alternatives would be more expensive to use, and thus are not favored until that happens.